-Typical dinner recipes with sauerkraut involve some type of sausage or pork that are slow-cooked with sauerkraut.
+Typical dinner recipes with sauerkraut involve some type of sausage or pork that is slow-cooked with sauerkraut.
 According to Jessica Cording, MS, RD, CDN, she loves it in a salad for everyday enjoyment but also cooks brats or kielbasa with sautéed onions and sauerkraut.
 “I also love it in the slow cooker with pork chops, maybe with some red potatoes in there.”

-According to Kathery Castner, RDN, the traditional way to serve sauerkraut in Germany as the main dish is stewed in chicken broth (or the drippings of a meat roast) until tender and serve it warm.
+According to Kathery Castner, RDN, the traditional way to serve sauerkraut in Germany as the main dish is stewed in chicken broth (or the drippings of a meat roast) until tender and serve warm.
 Can’t beat the original!
 She uses this recipe for Bavarian Sauerkraut from Allrecipes.com.

 While those two types of main dishes are tasty, most people only have these types of meals occasionally.
-For sauerkraut health benefits, you are going to want to include it regularly into your diet.
+For sauerkraut health benefits, you are going to want to include it regularly in your diet.